 Rounded Facet Junctions.
 Ideally, adjoining facets should have sharp junctions.
 However, it is not uncommon to see slightly rounded facet junctions in commercial grade cutting.
 Unless this slight rounding is eye-visible, it seldom detracts from the value of the gem, but it should.
 The difference between stones with sharp flat facet junctions and those with very slightly rounded facet junctions is notable.
 The flat facets and sharp edges add crispness to the appearance that cannot be achieved otherwise.
 The extra time needed to add this care when cutting justifies a significant difference in cost for a designer gem.

 Proportions.
-Proportions affect the face-up appearance of the gem in general, so calling out proportions any more than this article series already has is unnecessary (see Fig. 5-11).
+Proportions affect the face-up appearance of the gem in general, so highlighting proportions any more than this article series already has is unnecessary (see Fig. 5-11).

 Bulge.
 Bulginess (see figure 5-05) in the pavilion or crown sacrifices the face-up beauty of a gem while adding significant excess weight (even up to 35% and more).
-Often the jeweler pays less per carat for the less attractive, deep, bulgy gem.
+Often the jeweller pays less per carat for a less attractive, deep, bulgy gem.

 Evaluating the Craftsmanship of “Fantasy Cuts and Artistic Cutting”

 1. Finish.
 Using a loupe, look at the inside of the facets and grooves or concave areas.
 Mass-produced work or lesser quality work will often have chipped edges and grooves from the cutting tools that haven’t been polished out (see Fig. 5-12b).
-Sometimes there may be pockmarks because the polishing did not remove the earlier grinding done with coarser grits (see Fig. 5-12c and 5-15d).
-Distorted polished surfaces are common with lower quality goods (see Fig. 5-15d).
+Sometimes there may be pockmarks because the polishing has not removed the earlier grinding done with coarser grits (see Fig. 5-12c and 5-15d).
+Distorted polished surfaces are common in lower quality goods (see Fig. 5-15d).

 Central brilliance can also be symmetrical, so that if you were to fold the gem in half, one side mirrors the other (called line-symmetry).
 The long rectangular tourmaline in Figure 5-14 has a line-symmetry type of brilliance.
 Central brilliance is not seen in all fantasy items, but when present enhances the face-up appearance of the gem.